 Finding ways to get ahead of your competition and stay there can be challenging today.

-Relationship marketing can help, creating loyal customers who stay with you and also persuade others to buy from you as well.
+Relationship marketing can help, create loyal customers who stay with you and also persuade others to buy from you as well.

 Not all of your competitors focus on marketing to existing customers in this way, which means you have a competitive advantage.